sigasi/sigasi_insights/content/releasenotes/sigasi-5.01.md

 We recommend at least **4GB of memory** available for Sigasi Studio, and you need **about 1GB** of free disk space.

+# Sigasi Studio 5.1.1 Point Release

+On March 30, we released Sigasi Studio 5.1.1
+This release contains the following bug fixes:

+* {{< pill text="Eclipse" >}} Fixed an issue with Talkback where the version was not being sent
+* {{< pill text="Eclipse" >}} Fixed an issue where hovers would not show on some versions of Windows